General Office Information about the All Children's Neuroscience Institute

-After you make an appointment we will ask you to help us obtain your previous evaluations.
-We need not only the written records, but the actual MRIs of the brain and the EEG studies (usually on disks).
+After you make an appointment, we will ask you to help us obtain your previous evaluations.
+We need not only the written records, but also the actual MRIs of the brain and the EEG studies (usually on discs).

 Generally, further testing can be performed at All Children's Hospital.